hrithiksagar/hrithiksagar/README.md

 👉🏽 Hey Guys !!
 My name <b>Hrithik Sagar</b> and i am <b>Student and a Developer</b>

-👉🏽 I'm currently pursuing my B.Tech | Computer Science Engineering SPECIZALIZED IN AI AND ML @ Sharda University
+👉🏽 I'm currently pursuing my B.Tech | Computer Science Engineering Specialized IN AI AND ML @ Sharda University

 👉🏽 Here's is some of my project that I have worked on, as repositories:
 <hr>